efiop/criu-coredump/README.md

 To generate core dump of your application you don't even need to be a root, it is enough for you to be the owner of that task.
 For that all you have two choices:
-    1) Use CRIU service running and use RPC[1] or libcriu[2] CRIU binary with suid bit set.
+    1) Use CRIU service running and use RPC[1] or libcriu[2].
 It is useful if you want your app to automatically call CRIU.
     2) Use CRIU binary with suid bit set.

 [1] http://criu.org/RPC